 When you speak in public, you’ll generally have to use a microphone. [“Microphone” answers what is it?]

 Even if you have a loud voice, a microphone can make your job much easier, by taking away any doubt that you’re going to be heard.
-[That’s what it does; take away doubt that you’ll be heard.]
+[That’s what it does; it takes away doubt that you’ll be heard.]
 Instead of having to work to produce sound, you’ll have more energy to focus on your audience, and that’s a good thing!
 [That’s also why you should care.]

 But I’m going to argue that a hand-held microphone, particularly one that’s cordless, is a better choice for many speakers.